oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

 }
 ```

-By default, the compiler will schedule the loops with a delay of a few cycles between invocations of the inner loop.
+By default, the compiler inserts a loop reinvocation delay of a few cycles on the inner loop.
+In general, the compiler may insert a higher loop reinvocation delay to better optimize a loop by enabling loop speculation or by pipelining the loop orchestration hardware, which can increase fMAX.

 ![default behavior with delay between invocations](assets/default.png)

+However, the extra latency between invocations of a loop can have a significant impact in performance if the loop has a very small trip count.
 Applying `[[intel::max_reinvocation_delay(1)]]` to the inner loop allows us to remove this delay between invocations.

 ```c++
 for (int factor = 0; factor < FACTORS; factor++) {